 - After verification, you will receive a Temporary Reference Number (TRN) when you complete the process and move to Part B. Note down this number.

 GST registration – PART B

-- Submit business information such as your company's name, PAN, the state where you're registering your business, date of business commencement.
+- Submit business information such as your company's name, PAN, the state where you are registering your business, date of business commencement.
 Here, you have to mention if you have any existing registrations.

 - Then, submit details of up to 10 promoters or partners of your business.
 In the case of a proprietorship firm, you will have to submit the details of the proprietor.
-You will have to provide personal details, designation, DIN (Director Identification Number), PAN, and Aadhaar number.
+You will have to provide personal details, designation, DIN (document identification number), PAN, and Aadhaar number.

-- Next, submit the details of the person you have authorized to file GST returns.
+- Next, submit the details of the person you have authorised to file GST returns.

 - Add the principal place of business, enter the address, official contact details, and nature of possession of premises.

 - Add details of any additional places of business, details of goods and services to be supplied, and the company's bank account details.